-In the performance of the above test it may be that the you will exceed the maximum placarded VNE of the aircraft, especially if the sprogs are adjusted lower than the normal setting.
+In order to perform the above test it may be necessary to exceed the maximum placarded VNE of the aircraft.
 This test is best performed by a qualified test pilot, and, in any case, should be performed only in smooth air and with caution.